Anivice/Sysdarft/doc/Sysdarft.md

 ## Registers

+Registers are fundamental primitives utilized in hardware design and are accessible to programmers upon the completion of the computer system, thereby serving as the foundational elements of computer construction [^Registers].

+The CPU relies on registers to execute the majority of its operations, with registers functioning as fixed-size data storage units within the CPU.

+[^Registers]:
-*Registers are primitives used in hardware design that are also visible to the programmer when the computer is completed, so you can think of registers as the bricks of computer construction.*
+Registers are primitives used in hardware design that are also visible to the programmer when the computer is completed, so you can think of registers as the bricks of computer construction.
 [@ComputerOrganizationAndDesign]

-CPU relies on registers to perform most of the tasks.
-Registers are fix-sized data storages inside the CPU.

 ## Memory

-Memory is accessible space outside the CPU.
+Memory constitutes the accessible storage space external to the Central Processing Unit (CPU).
-The amount of memory a system can access is called *Accessible Memory*.
+The total volume of memory that a system can access is designated as *Accessible Memory*.
+In contrast,
-The maximum memory space a typical $64$-bit system can access is named *Addressable Memory*.
+the maximum memory capacity that a standard 64-bit system can address is referred to as *Addressable Memory*.
-The minimum memory unit is called *byte*.
-A typical single byte consists of $8$ binary bits.
+The smallest unit of memory is known as a *byte*, typically comprising eight binary bits.
-Each byte is assigned an address in memory space, from `0x0000000000000000` to the maximum value `0xFFFFFFFFFFFFFFFF`.
+Each byte within the memory space is assigned a unique address, ranging from `0x0000000000000000` to the maximum value of `0xFFFFFFFFFFFFFFFF`.

 ## Exceptions

 An exception is an event that typically occurs when an instruction causes an error [@Intel64AndIA32ArchitecturesSoftwareDevelopersManualCombinedVolumes].
-An exception is a specific error type.
+It represents a specific type of error.
-For example, an attempt to divide by zero causes an exception.
+For example, an attempt to divide by zero results in an exception.
-Reporting an exception is called *throw*, or *an exception of `DIV/0` (divided by `0`) being thrown*, which typically aborts any process followed by the position where exception occurs.
+Reporting an exception is referred to as *throwing* an exception, such as *a `DIV/0` (division by zero) exception being thrown*, which typically aborts the procedure following the location where the exception occurred.

 # **CPU Registers**

-Registers are generally preferred compared to accessing memory directly, since the average time of reading/writing to registers is much lower than that of the memory.
+Registers are preferentially utilized over direct memory access due to their substantially lower latency in read and write operations compared to memory.

-For Sysdarft, there are two register types:
+Within the Sysdarft architecture, registers are systematically categorized into two distinct types:
 **General-Purpose Registers** and **Special-Purpose Registers**.

 ## General-Purpose Registers

-There exist sixteen general-purpose registers.
-Each of the sixteen general-purpose registers is $64\text{-bit}$ in width, meaning each has $64$ binary bits to store data.
+The Sysdarft architecture comprises sixteen general-purpose registers, each configured with a width of 64 bits.

 ### Fully Extended Registers

-Fully extended registers (FERs) are the sixteen $64\text{-bit}$ general-purpose registers mentioned above, named `%FER0`, `%FER1`, ..., `%FER15`.
+Fully Extended Registers (FERs) constitute the sixteen 64-bit general-purpose registers previously delineated, each uniquely designated as `%FER0`, `%FER1`, ..., `%FER15`.

 ### Half-Extended Registers

-Half-extended registers, or HERs, are $32\text{-bit}$ registers for general purposes.
-There are eight HERs, named `HER0`, `HER1`, ..., `HER7`.
+**Half-Extended Registers (HERs)** are 32-bit general-purpose registers within the Sysdarft architecture, encompassing eight distinct entities designated as `HER0`, `HER1`, ..., `HER7`.

-The eight $32\text{-bit}$ registers are actually split from the first four $64\text{-bit}$ registers, specifically `FER0` through `FER3`.
+These eight 32-bit registers are derived by bifurcating the initial four 64-bit Fully Extended Registers (FERs), specifically `FER0` through `FER3`.
+Consequently,
-This means that modifying the contents of *either* of the $32\text{-bit}$ or $64\text{-bit}$ versions of these registers affects content of *both* of the $32\text{-bit}$ and $64\text{-bit}$ registers, as they share the same underlying space.
+any modification to the contents of either the 32-bit HERs or their corresponding 64-bit FERs concurrently affects both versions, as they occupy the same underlying storage space.

 ### Extended Registers

-Extended registers[^EXR], or EXRs, are $16\text{-bit}$ registers used for general purposes.
-There are 8 EXRs, named `EXR0`, `EXR1`, ..., `EXR7`.
+**Extended Registers (EXRs[^EXR])** are 16-bit general-purpose registers within the Sysdarft architecture, comprising eight distinct entities designated as `EXR0`, `EXR1`, ..., `EXR7`.
-Similar to *Half-Extended Registers*, these $16\text{-bit}$ registers are split from the first four $32\text{-bit}$ registers, specifically `HER0` through `HER3`.
+Analogous to *Half-Extended Registers*, these 16-bit registers are derived by partitioning the first four 32-bit registers, specifically `HER0` through `HER3`.

 [^EXR]:
+The designation of the 16-bit registers as *Extended Registers* and the 32-bit registers as *Half-Extended Registers* originates from their hierarchical relationship to the original 8-bit and Fully Extended 64-bit registers, respectively.
+Specifically, the *Extended Registers* serve as extensions of the initial 8-bit registers, thereby expanding their functionality and capacity.
+Conversely,
-The reason why $16\text{-bit}$ registers are referred to as *Extended Registers* while $32\text{-bit}$ registers are *Half-Extended Registers* is that Extended Registers extend the original $8\text{-bit}$ registers while the *Half* in Half-Extended Registers is an indication of their sizes being half the size of *Fully Extended Registers*, which are $64\text{-bit}$ in width.
+the prefix *Half* in *Half-Extended Registers* signifies that these 32-bit registers are precisely half the size of the *Fully Extended Registers*, which are 64 bits in width.
-This naming crisis arises due to the lack of communication during the development, and the scope of the project has grown so enormous that revising the code base is painful and seemingly unnecessary.

-Similarly,
-this means that modifying the contents of either type of registers affects content inside all types of registers.
+Similarly, this implies that altering the contents of any register type affects the contents of all register types.

 ### Registers

-Registers are $8\text{-bit}$ CPU registers used for general purposes.
-There are eight Registers, named `R0`, `R1`, ..., `R7`.
+**Registers** constitute 8-bit general-purpose registers within the Sysdarft architecture, encompassing eight distinct entities designated as `R0`, `R1`, ..., `R7`.
-These $8\text{-bit}$ registers are derived from the first four $16\text{-bit}$ registers, specifically `EXR0` through `EXR3`.
+These 8-bit registers are derived from the initial four 16-bit Extended Registers (EXRs), specifically `EXR0` through `EXR3`.
-And modifying *any* of the $8\text{-bit}$ registers affects *all* types of registers sharing the same space.

-*The reason behind designing different width types of registers sharing the same area is that it enables splitting data into width-specific pieces through register related operations alone without relying on complicated bitwise operations or accessing external memory space.*
+Consequently,
+any modification to the contents of an 8-bit register concurrently impacts all associated register types that share the same underlying memory space.

+The rationale for designing registers of varying widths that occupy the same physical space is to facilitate the partitioning of data into width-specific segments exclusively through register-related operations.
+This approach obviates the necessity for complex bitwise manipulations or the need to access external memory spaces, thereby streamlining data handling within the CPU architecture.

 ## Special-Purpose Registers

 ### Segmentation and Segmented Addressing

+Segmentation and segmented addressing were initially implemented in the 1970s with the introduction of the Intel 8086, the first widely accessible processor for practical use case without the necessity for deploying extensive electronic infrastructure, therefore, popularly deployed in personal use.
+Segmented addressing was employed to extend the processor's 16-bit memory bus to a 20-bit width, while maintaining the internal registers at 16 bits to minimize the manufactory cost.
+Consequently, the actual physical address, the linear address not segmentally referenced in memory, is computed using the following formula:

+$\text{Physical Address} = (\text{Segment Address} \ll 4) + \text{Segment Offset}$

+**Where:**

+- **Physical Address** refers to the address as recognized by the memory unit [@OperatingSystemConcepts].
+- **Segment Address** denotes the address of the segment, which is derived by shifting the physical address four bits to the right, effectively calculating $\text{Physical Address} \div 2^{4}$ [@INTEL80386PROGRAMMERSREFERENCEMANUAL].
+- **Segment Offset** represents the displacement from the current position to the beginning of the segment.
+- **$x \ll n$** signifies the bitwise left shift operation, wherein the value $x$ is shifted $n$ bits to the left, equivalent to multiplying $x$ by $2^n$.

+Usually, segmented address is denoted by `[Segmnet Address]:[Segment Offset]`[^SegmentNotation]

+[^SegmentDenoting]
 *A chunk of memory is known as a segment and hence the phrase 'segmented memory architecture.'
 ...,
 A memory location is identified with a segment and an offset address and the standard notation is `segment:offset`.*[@SoftwareDevelopmentForEngineers]

+In the context of Sysdarft, a 64-bit wide memory bus is utilized, the segment is no longer shifted four bits toward the left, and is instead added by offset directly to compute the physical address, identical to later Intel IA-32 architectures[^IA32Segmentation]:

+$\text{Physical Address} = \text{Segment Address} + \text{Segment Offset}$

+Although segmented addressing may appear superfluous given the expansive width of the memory bus, there exists at least one pertinent application for segmentation: program relocation.
+This functionality underscores the continued relevance of segmented addressing within the Sysdarft architecture, facilitating the dynamic movement and management of program segments without necessitating complex memory manipulation techniques.

+[^IA32Segmentation]:
 *In segmentation, an address consists of two parts: a segment number and a segment offset.
 The segment number is mapped to a physical address, and the offset is added to find the actual physical address.*[@ComputerOrganizationAndDesign]

-Segmentation and segmented addressing were firstly used back in the 1970s, in Intel 8086, the first usable processor at home to avoid installing an electronic giant.
-Segmented addressing was used to extend its $16\text{-bit}$ memory bus to $20\text{-bit}$ in width, with its internal registers remaining at $16\text{-bit}$.
-This means the actual physical address is calculated by the following formula:

-$\text{Physical Address} = \text{Segment Address} \ll 4 + \text{Segment Offset}$

-*where*

-- *Physical Address* is an address seen by the memory unit[@OperatingSystemConcepts].
-- *Segment Address* being the address of the segment, which is its physical address shifting four bits to the right ($\text{Physical Address} \over 2^{4}$)[@INTEL80386PROGRAMMERSREFERENCEMANUAL].
-- *Segment Offset* being the length from the current position to the start of the segment.
-- *$x \ll n$* being the bit left shifting operation, value $x$ shifting $n$ bits towards the left ($x \times 2^n$).

-In Sysdarft, it uses a $64\text{-bit}$ wide memory bus.
-A segmented addressing may seem unnecessary, but there exists at least one use case where segmentation is relevant, and this is program relocation.

 ### Program Relocation